 Here’s how these recovery scams usually work:

-- They claim to be from a trusted organisation, like a law firm or government agency claim.
+- They claim to be from a trusted organisation, like a law firm or government agency.
 They claim they can get your money back.

 - They’ll ask for an upfront fee and your personal information for their ‘file report’.